StackVista/stackstate-docs/setup/installation/kubernetes_install/required_permissions.md

 {% endtabs %}

 {% hint style="info" %}
-Note that if automatic creation of cluster-wide resources is disabled, you will need to [manually create the cluster-wide resources](required_permissions.md#manually-create-the-cluster-wide-resources) for the Autonomous Anomaly Detector to authenticate against the running StackState installation.
+Note that if automatic creation of cluster-wide resources is disabled the Autonomous Anomaly Detector to authenticate against the running StackState installation.

+You will need to [manually create the cluster-wide resources](required_permissions.md#manually-create-the-cluster-wide-resources).
 {% endhint %}

-### Manually create the cluster-wide resources
+### Manually create cluster-wide resources

 If you need to manually create the cluster-wide resources, ask your Kubernetes administrator to create the 3 resources below in the Kubernetes cluster.